 - Reduce overall pump system requirements

-- Install variable speed drives
+- Install variable speed drives for fans and pumps

 - How energy management programs can help

 - Cleaning fans

 - Lubricating all electric motors, pumps and fans as needed